 What Is Global Liquidity?

-In other words, how much capital is free to be used in the economy for asset purchases in the financial economy and investment, trade and consumption in the industrial economy.
+In other words, GL refers to how much capital is free to be used in the economy for asset purchases in the financial economy and investment, trade and consumption in the industrial economy.

 What Drives Global Liquidity